OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 ### **GA Blog** (Complete by Feature Complete Date)
 - [ ] GA Blog issue created and populated using the [Open Liberty GA release blog post](https://github.com/OpenLiberty/open-liberty/issues/new/choose) template.
   - Add a link to the GA Blog issue in the [Documents](#documents) section.
+  - Note: This is for inclusion into the overall (release blog post)[https://openliberty.io/blog/?search=release&key=tag].
+If, in addition, you'd also like to create a dedicated blog post about your feature, then follow the "Standalone Feature Blog Post" instructions under the (Other Deliverables)[#other-deliverables] section.

 ### **Post GA**
 - [ ] Replace `target:YY00X` label with the appropriate `release:YY00X`. ([OpenLiberty/release-manager](https://github.com/orgs/OpenLiberty/teams/release-manager))